inpefess/gym-saturation/doc/source/what-is-going-on.rst

 For a deduction rules used by a Vampire Python wrapper back-end, refer to `Vampire documentation <https://github.com/vprover/vampire>`__.

 In an automated theorem prover (ATP) like Vampire, for the choice of a given clause, one usually employs a clever combination of heuristics.
-Of course, we can imagine a learning agent in charge of chosing a given clause instead, which will help us to formulate a reinforcement learning task with the following description.
+Of course, we can imagine a learning agent in charge of choosing a given clause instead, which will help us to formulate a reinforcement learning task with the following description.

 What is a State
 ****************